Self Help: Can This Be Taught?

 Very often I’ll get inquires from potential clients that are somewhat interested in mediating their divorce or paternity issues.
 Self-help, rather than litigation seems like an attractive option for them.
 We have a nice chat but then they explain why they can’t mediate.
 I get the usual: they don’t communicate well, there’s lots of screaming, they don’t get along, they mistrust each other, etc, etc. While I appreciate and understand their difficult situations, I don’t get why they think these should be reasons why they shouldn’t mediate.

-Don’t assume that your ex won’t be amendable to trying mediation.
+Don’t assume that your ex won’t be amenable to trying mediation.
 You will never know unless you engage and actually ask.
 Self-help may be in fact be the right solution for both of you.
-And above all else, it doesn’t hurt to try it out because you have much more to gain then to lose.
+And above all else, it doesn’t hurt to try it out because you have much more to gain than to lose.
 A litigated divorce is not something to take lightly.

 For the smart self-help approach of mediation, please contact divorceharmony.com.
 Now offering full-service filing as well, making your divorce truly the most convenient it can be!
 Give us a call today for your 30-minute free consultation.